eou/php-parser/DEV.md

 ### Add operator location in AST

-Need to change source code of `php-parser`.
+Need to change source code of `php-parser` to show position of each operator.

+`assign`:
 1. `=`
 2. `+=`
 3. `-=`